sadapple/a-lighted-story/README.md

 > Dull, gloomy, all the same in those lightless corners.
 My life had been like that, until......I met her.

-This is an action game and interactive fiction.
+This is an action game and interactive fiction (storytelling game).
 It is forked from [Tomorrow](https://github.com/LastLeaf/Tomorrow/), participating in **GitHub's 2015 Game Off** contest.

 Tomorrow is an open source game published on Kongregate in Sep 2013.
 It was created by one of our team member (LastLeaf).